-- 1) With the exception of clay court events, all ATP Tour tournaments are required to provide an ATP approved electronic review system. - Note: The Board has approved a 3 to 6 (up to 2 from each category of ATP events) tournament trial in 2021 for use on clay. - The system must, at a minimum, be available for use on the Stadium/Centre Court.

-- Masters 1000.
-The system must be available from the first day of qualifying\ through the end of the event. - 4) ATP 500 & ATP 250 Events.
-If qualifying and main draw matches are scheduled on the same day and on the same court(s), then the electronic review must be used for all matches on that court(s). - The tournament must comply with all of the provisions specified in "Exhibits T and U".
+- 1) With the exception of clay court events, all ATP Tour tournaments are required to provide an ATP approved electronic review system. - Note: ATP approved electronic review systems is permitted for use at clay court events in 2023 on a voluntary basis. - The system must, at a minimum, be available for use on the Stadium/Centre Court. - 3) Masters 1000 and ATP 500.
+The system must be available from the first day of qualifying through the end of the event on all show courts. - 4) ATP 250 Events.
+If qualifying and main draw matches are scheduled on the same day and on the same court(s), then the electronic review must be used for all matches on that court(s). - The tournament must comply with all of the provisions specified in "Exhibits T and U"

-\If qualifying matches are played on courts where an electronic review system is installed, then the electronic review system must be used from the first day of qualifying.
+If qualifying matches are played on courts where an electronic review system is installed, then the electronic review system must be used from the first day of qualifying